 A ‘must’ for a child’s garden, pumpkins are worth the extra space they take if you have the room.
 Plant seeds in a small hill; poke three holes in the hill and put one seed in each hole.
 Seeds will sprout in about one week; after a few days, vine leaves begin to form and creep along the ground.
 Once there are three pumpkins on the vine, pick off any new blossoms.
 Pumpkins take 80 – 120 days to harvest: it’s ready when it feels hard on the outside and sounds hollow when tapped.
 Let an adult supervise the cutting, using shears.
 Seeds can be dried to eat, or save for future planting.
 The meat can be used for pies, and the pumpkin for carving.

-- Corn: A heavy feeder, corn needs lots of compost or fertilizer, and requires a lot of growing space in relation to the size of the harvest.
+A heavy feeder, corn needs lots of compost or fertilizer, and requires a lot of growing space in relation to the size of the harvest.
 If the plants aren’t “knee high by the 4th of July”, the ears will be small.
 In our garden, either the crows got the seedlings, or the plants just never got big enough to yield a good harvest.

-- Watermelon: Similar to pumpkins to grow, watermelon have to be well grown to be large and tasty.
+Similar to pumpkins to grow, watermelon have to be well grown to be large and tasty.
 In our experience, the fruit was smaller than expected and not very sweet.
 We prefer to give the space to pumpkins.

-Reuse the Sandbox
+Reuse the sandbox

 If your children have grown past their sandbox years, consider converting the old sandbox to a garden bed.
-This gives the child continued ‘ownership’ of a familiar space and encourages a sense of responsibility to the gardening project.
-Of course, a productive garden bed needs to be in good sunlight and soil should be free of tree roots.
+This gives the child continued ‘ownership’ of a familiar space and encourages a sense of responsibility for the gardening project.
+Of course, a productive garden bed needs to be in good sunlight, and soil should be free of tree roots.
 It may be necessary to relocate the sandbox if growing conditions are less than ideal.